 If your questions are not answered or you would like to discuss anything further, please feel free to contact any of the Syndication & Investment Products team

-All potential investors must request a copy of the Product Disclosure Statement which contains the details of the property and the investment.
-Investors must complete and sign the application form located within the Product Disclosure Statement and provide along with payment the applicable identity verification (as required under the Anti-Money Laundering (AML) legislation).
+All potential investors must request a copy of the Product Disclosure Statement or Information Memorandum which contains the details of the property and the investment.
+Investors must complete and sign the application form located within the documentation and provide, along with payment, the applicable identity verification (as required under the Anti-Money Laundering (AML) legislation).

 The majority of offers are made available to all potential investors located in New Zealand (known as Retail Investors).
 At times certain investments are made only to Wholesale Investors who must meet certain eligibility criteria.
 This is made very clear on the relevant documentation.

 In most cases the investments marketed by Bayleys have no fixed term.
 Commercial property should generally be looked at from a long-term perspective.
 For syndicates, the Manager of the property will make recommendations on when they see the best time to sell the property or alternatively investors can sell their individual investment unit/share (see below).

-In most cases the property is sold upon the passing of a resolution by investors of 75% or more (one vote is attributable to each Limited Partnership Unit).
+In most cases the property is sold upon the passing of a resolution by 75% or more of the investors.

 Yes.
-Upon the sale of the Property and the winding up of the Scheme, investors may receive a return which is greater than the amount paid for each Unit if the net sale proceeds from the sale of the Property exceed the total capital paid by Investors.
+Upon the sale of the property and the winding up of the scheme/fund, investors may receive a return which is greater than the amount paid for each unit/share if the net sale proceeds from the sale of the property/properties exceed the total capital paid by investors.
+The same may occur with a secondary sale.
+There is no guarantee that there will be any capital gain.